Mansur-Mustafin/LDTS-berzerk/README.md

 > - `LEVELS` - The player has the option to return to the previous level or advance to the next one
 > - `BULLET COLLISION` - When a bullet hits an element it disappears
-> - `FRIENDLY FIRE`- Enemies can kill each other &nbsp;
+> - `FRIENDLY FIRE`- Enemies can kill each other
+> - `DODGE` - Enemies have a low chance of dodging player bullets
+>
+&nbsp;

 ## GAME ELEMENTS